-Each registered student organization shall have a full-time Sul Ross State University faculty or staff advisor, whose name shall be provided to the Campus Activities Director as a part of the student organization registration process.
-The organization shall immediately report in writing any change in its advisor to the Campus Activities Director.
-Advisors to registered student organizations shall not have control of the funds and financial records of the student organization.
-Such control includes, but is not limited to, receipting of funds, check signing authority, authorization of expenditures, and preparing bank reconciliations.
+Each registered student organization shall have a full-time Sul Ross State University faculty or staff advisor, whose name shall be provided to the Campus Activities Coordinator as a part of the student organization registration process.
+The organization shall immediately report in writing any change in its advisor to the Campus Activities Coordinator.
+Advisors to registered student organizations shall not have full control of the funds and financial records of the student organization.
+Such full control includes, but is not limited to, receipting of funds, check signing authority, authorization of expenditures, and preparing bank reconciliations.
 Advisors may not expend their personal funds on behalf of a student organization and request reimbursement.
+Advisors and the appointed Student Officer that is stated on the Club's Agency Account Agreement will co-exist on the student club account with agreement to the student organization in handling the club's finances.